YES! You should always file your taxes!

 - one of the other IRS resolution programs

-But I can give you the basics of the process…
+Here are the basics of the process…

 IRS resolution basics